robert-david/cooking-process/README.md

 	The process for creation a dish is composed of these steps, which are represented as defined classes.
 	They can be inferred for an recipie individual by the use of ingredients and equipment.

 1.5.
-Define the ordering object properties ( before ) and ( after ), where before creates the linear ordering
+Define the ordering object properties ( start, before, after ), where before creates the linear ordering
-	by being functional, asymmetric and irreflexive. after is defined as being the inverse of before.
+	by being functional, asymmetric and irreflexive. after is defined as being the inverse of before. start properties define the starting step individuals for the ordering.